WIKA-Group/javascript_parsers/docs/users/migration-guide.md

 4. **Validate your integration.** Run a few known uplinks through the new parser to ensure the decoded values match expectations.
 Pay special attention to alarms and warning messages, as the new architecture surfaces richer validation feedback.

+    > **Error and warning prefixes:** The `4.x.x` parsers automatically catch any errors or warnings thrown by a codec during decoding and prefix them with the codec identifier that was used.
+If your legacy codec prefixed messages manually, you can now throw or emit the raw error/warning object and let the parser annotate it for you.

 5. **Retire the legacy script.** Once verification looks good, archive the old file and roll out the new parser wherever you previously deployed the `2.x.x` version.

 ## Migrating from 3.x.x to 4.x.x